scottlamb/moonfire-nvr/guide/troubleshooting.md

      [glog](https://github.com/google/glog) package) and `google-systemd` (a
      variation for better systemd compatibility).

+If you use Docker, set these via Docker's `--env` argument.

 ## Problems

 ### `Error: pts not monotonically increasing; got 26615520 then 26539470`